 While watching the meter, turn the ignition switch on.
 The voltage should decrease when this electrical load is placed on the battery caused by the ignition switch being in the on position.
 Turn the ignition off and the voltage should increase.

 NOTE: Remove the meter leads from the battery and connect them in reverse.
 Black lead connected to the positive battery terminal and red to the negative battery terminal.
 The meter will still read the same voltage but there will be a “ – ” (minus) sign before the voltage number.
 This indicates that the meter is reading a negative voltage number, or reading in reverse.
 While it is fairly obvious when the meter is connected “backwards” to a battery, it’s not so easy to tell when connecting the meter leads to wires in a wiring harness on your motorcycle.
 Connecting the DVOM backwards will not harm the meter or your machine.

 1. Connect meter leads in the correct ports.

 3. Press Select button to choose DC voltage.

 4. Connect DMM leads to battery and read voltage.

 NOTE: Connecting meter leads backwards will result in a negative voltage reading, showing a “ – ” symbol before the number.

-Before diagnosing electrical components or systems on a motorcycle, it is important that the battery be properly tested first.
+Before diagnosing electrical components or systems on vehicles, it is important that the battery be properly tested first.
 The battery has only two jobs to perform; 1) Cranking the engine over and 2) Supplying power when the charging system becomes overloaded.
-Weak or marginal batteries can often cause the unnecessary replacement of electrical parts. […]Read story
+Weak or marginal batteries can often cause the unnecessary replacement of electrical parts.
+In […]Read story

 The first step when testing electrical problems or systems is to test the motorcycle’s battery.
 A fully charged and properly functioning battery will serve as a base line for diagnosing other electrically related problems.
 This article will help you identify what type of battery you have, how to measure its state of charge, and how […]Read story